duken72/codingForDummies/README.md

 [![tokei](https://tokei.rs/b1/github/duken72/codingForDummies)](https://github.com/duken72/codingForDummies)

 Important things about coding that I have learnt by myself and from the professionals.
+Overall, this is more like a collection of notes from different sources.
+Others have already done an amazing job of explaining stuffs.
+Let's not re-invent the wheel.
+It's just that .. everything by themselves is scatterred everywhere ..
+Perhaps this would make your search a bit more directed.

 - This README contains general terms or problems.
 - Other folders contain guides and samples for specific coding languages, tools and possible terminal commands.